Skil 8 1/4-Inch Table Saw Gives DIYers a Pro-Inspired Compact Cutting Solution

 - Safety switch

-Being compact, these table saws both weigh less than 40 pounds, making them easy to transport and store.
+Being compact models, these table saws both weigh less than 40 pounds, making them easy to transport and store.
 An aluminum table helps to keep the weight down without sacrificing a ton of durability.

 One difference between these 8 1/4-inch models and Skil’s 10-inch table saw, other than blade size, is that they lack an included stand.
 We like table saws with built-in or kitted stands because it’s one less thing to buy.
 It’s something to keep in mind if you don’t have room on your workbench.